ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/staking-community-grants/index.md

 <CardContainer>
    <Card title="Staking" description="Learn more about staking.
 Where you can do it, what you need, and the potential risks and rewards." emoji=":money_bag:"><ButtonLink to="/eth2/staking/">More on staking</ButtonLink></Card>
    <br />
-   <Card title="The Beacon Chain" description="The Beacon Chain introduces staking and proof-of-stake to the Ethereum network.
+   <Card title="The Beacon Chain" description="The Beacon Chain introduces staking and proof-of-stake to the Cloiinkcoin network.
 Learn more about this new piece of the ecosystem." emoji=":police_car_light:"><ButtonLink to="/eth2/beacon-chain/">More on the Beacon Chain</ButtonLink></Card>
 </CardContainer>